 Portable Oxygen Concentrator service may be arranged for Alaska Airlines flight numbers 001-999, 2000-2999 and 3440-3499 only.
 For service on any codeshare or subcontractor flights, please contact the operating carrier directly.

 While it is not necessary to provide advance notice that you will be using a portable oxygen concentrator (POC), we strongly recommend 48 hours advance notice.
 Letting us know in advance will generally result in a smoother trip.
-Once your travel plans are confirmed, please contact Alaska Airlines Reservations at 1-800-252-7522 (TTY: Dial 711 for Relay Services)
+Once your travel plans are confirmed, please contact us at Alaska Airlines Reservations 1-800-252-7522 (TTY: Dial 711 for Relay Services)

 so we may document that you will be using your "approved" POC during your flight.